krzysk1/starlet/README.md

-# babyace
+#starlet
- Corben Baby Ace for Aerofly FS4
+ Corby CJ-1 Starlet for Aerofly FS4

 This is free add-on for Aerofly FS4 created by Krzysztof Kaniewski with the Aerofly FS4 SDK, 3D model by FTLX Designs.